Richmond, VA to Columbus, OH Movers (NEW 2026 Costs)

 • Columbus is less walkable than Richmond with a score of 41 out of 100 vs Richmond's 51 out of 100.

-• Air quality in Columbus is good, and in Richmond it's good.
+• Air quality in Columbus is Good, and in Richmond it's Good.

 • HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-• Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+• Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 • State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

-• Moving permits: Ohio does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+• Moving Permits: Ohio does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+We recommend submitting your change of address form with USPS at least a week prior to your move.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Columbus.
-Get started here.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Columbus.
+Start the process here.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

-• Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.
+• Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Columbus

-Best neighborhoods for singles:
+Best neighborhoods for singles

 • Downtown